When you “plan” to Age Safe® the reward is you Live Well.

 From The Just Right Home: Buying, Renting, Moving- or Just Dreaming- Find Your Perfect Match!
 By Marianne Cusato with Daniel DiClerico

-Home automation has become increasingly popular to an aging population.
+Home automation has also become increasingly popular to an aging population.
 Researchers identified these improvements, among others, as some of the most popular projects for homeowners aged 55 to 75:

 - Installing a smart fire detection system